Bogoria matutina

-Bogoria matutina (previously known as Rhinerrhizopsis matutina), commonly known as the cupped freckle orchid, is an epiphytic orchid from the family Orchidaceae.
+Bogoria matutina, commonly known as the cupped freckle orchid, is an epiphytic orchid from the family Orchidaceae.
 It has thin, spreading roots, fibrous stems, between three and eight dark green, leathery leaves and up to fifty fragrant, short-lived, yellowish flowers with brown blotches and a white or yellowish labellum.
 It usually grows on rainforest trees and is found in tropical North Queensland, Australia.

 Description

 Rhinerrhizopsis matutina is an epiphytic herb with a single main growth, thin, spreading roots, and a fibrous stem, 50-120 mm long.
 There are between three and eight leathery, overlapping leaves 150-300 mm long and 50-60 mm wide that have pink to mauve markings.
 Between ten and fifty resupinate, tawny yellow flowers with brown blotches are arranged on an arching flowering stem 300-450 mm long.
 The flowers are cup-shaped, 12-15 mm long and wide and last for less than one day.
 The sepals and petals are spatula-shaped, the sepals 8-11 mm long, 4-5 mm wide and the petals 6-7 mm long and 3-4 mm wide.
 The labellum is white or yellowish, 5-6 mm long, 3-4 mm wide with three lobes.
 The side lobes are Scimitar-shaped and curve inwards and the middle lobe is small with a spur about 1.5 mm long.
 Flowering occurs from July to September.